openmopac/mopac-archive/README.rst

 were primarily developed by Dr. James (Jimmy) J. P. Stewart.
 There were several notable forks that did not directly involve Dr. Stewart, which are noted at the bottom.

-The first set of major releases were open-source software disstributed through the Quantum Chemistry Program Exchange (QCPE):
+The first set of major releases were open-source software distributed through the Quantum Chemistry Program Exchange (QCPE) as QCPE program #455:

 1. MOPAC 1 (1983)
 2. MOPAC 3 (1985)